Servbot91/Ascension/README.md

 - ### Weight System

 	 A weight system has been added to maintain fair match distribution that is calculated off the 'last match' time stamp.
 Weight distribution is on a scale of .10 to 6.00.
 A higher rating value is used for newcomers and the unrated.
 Once a performer has been rated they enter a blackout phase.
-The performer will exist in this state 15 minutes with a weight of 0.
+The performer will exist in this state 30 minutes with a weight of 0.

 	 During this time the performer cannot be selected by the matchmaking system.
 Once the blackout has expired their weight begins to recharge over a 12 hour period.
 This process continues until either every performer is blacked out, or 90% of the database has a low weight in which case the system resets every performers weight back to 1.

 - ### Match Distribution

-	New and unrated performers get significant weight distribution while respecting recency until they hit 10 matches.
+	New and unrated performers get significant weight bonus while respecting recency until they hit 10 matches.
 By 10 matches, a performer is considered integrated and they will no longer get boosted weights.
 This is to maintain a fair match distribution and to account for scaling for already established databases.

 	The system will try to catch up an entity as well if their match count has significantly fallen behind the rest of the database (20%) and will boost their weight further protecting match distribution.
 Once that entity is caught up, normal weight rules are followed.

 - ### Tier System

-	A Tier system was added to not only better visualize your performers, but to classify where they stand on the grand scale of your database.
-Performers can battle across tiers to maintain their status and can expect many challenges climbing and maintaining.
-With the Dynamic K-Factor performers can not only see a reduction in point scoring due to match count but also due to tier.
-This is to prevent performers climbing to tiers they dont belong in, and keeping tiers exclusive.
+	A Tier system was added to not only better visualize your entities, but to classify where they stand on the grand scale of your database.
+Entities can battle across tiers to maintain their status and can expect many challenges climbing and maintaining.
+With the Dynamic K-Factor Entities can not only see a reduction in point scoring due to match count but also due to their tier.
+This is to prevent Entities climbing to tiers they dont belong in and keeping tiers exclusive.

 	In tiers such as S and A, users can expect a 40% reduction in scoring for S Tier performers and a 20% reduction in A-Tier performers.
 This stacks with the Dynamic K-Factor.